willyg302/ok/README.md

 > **Note**: All subcommands allow the `--verbose` flag, which is false by default to suppress the console spam that many installations generate.
 If you'd like to see all output, add this flag.

+> **Note**: It may be necessary to `sudo` to elevate privileges, as strap.py installs necessary tools globally if they are not present.
+If you are using strap.py via an alias, don't forget to add `alias sudo='sudo '` to your shell's profile.

 ### init

 `strap init [-v, --verbose] [-d, --dest=PATH] <source>`